 How to Identify a Trading Company or a Factory

-When you are trying to determine if a supplier is either a factory or a trading company, simply ask them directly whether they are a factory or a trading company.
-If a supplier tells you they are a trading company then you have a conclusive answer to your question.
-However, if they tell you that they are a factory then you must dig a little bit further, specifically asking them what exact components they make of the product.
+When determining if a supplier is either a factory or a trading company, you can simply ask them directly.
+If a supplier tells you they are a trading company, then you have a conclusive answer to your question.
+However, if they tell you that they are a factory, then you must dig a little bit further, specifically asking them what exact components of the product they make.

 Should You Use a Factory or a Trading Company?